TBNV999/Animenfo-Schedule/README.md

  #### Options
  Few options are available in this program.
 You can run animenfo.py with <b>--help</b> option to check it out.

- Please take a look "output_example" in this repository if you want to know what the output like.
+ Please take a look at "output_example" in this repository if you want to know what the output like.